Form layout and question style

 -

-The red and green colours of section and subsection folders reflect the status of the route questions alone.
+The red and green colours of section and subsection folders reflect the status of just the questions on the route.

 -